Cohomogeneity One Manifolds and Homogeneous Spaces of Positive Scalar Curvature: Preliminary Observations

 \begin{lemma} Suppose that $M$ admits a $G$-invariant metric $g$ with non-negative scalar curvature.
 If $g$ is not Ricci-flat, then $M$ admits a $G$-invariant metric of positive scalar curvature. \end{lemma} \begin{proof} One uses the Ricci flow to deform $g$.
 As $M$ is compact we have existence and uniqueness of the Ricci flow and it is well known that the deformed metrics are still $G$-invariant since the Ricci flow preserves isometries.
 The statement now follows directly from \cite[Proposition~2.18]{Br10}.
 Alternatively, the lemma also follows from the deformation techniques of Ehrlich \cite{Eh76}, which do not use the Ricci flow. \end{proof}

 Let us first consider metrics with non-negative sectional curvature.
 The following proposition follows from well known results in Riemannian geometry.

 \begin{proposition} Let $M$ be a closed, connected smooth manifold.
 Suppose that a compact Lie group $G$ acts smoothly on $M$ and that $M$ has a $G$-invariant Riemannian metric of non-negative sectional curvature.
-Then the following statements are equivalent: \begin{enumerate} \item $M$ admits a $G$-invariant metric of positive scalar curvature. \item $M$ admits no flat metric. \item The universal cover of $M$ is not diffeomorphic to Euclidean space. \item $M$ is not finitely covered by a torus. \end{enumerate} \end{proposition}
+Then the following statements are equivalent: \begin{enumerate} \item $M$ admits a metric of positive scalar curvature. \item $M$ admits a $G$-invariant metric of positive scalar curvature. \item $M$ admits no flat metric. \item The universal cover of $M$ is not diffeomorphic to Euclidean space. \item $M$ is not finitely covered by a torus. \end{enumerate} \end{proposition}

 \begin{proof} Suppose that $M$ is finitely covered by a torus.
 Then the universal cover of $M$ is diffeomorphic to $\R^n$ and $M$ is flat by Cheeger and Gromoll's Splitting Theorem \cite{CG71}.
 Hence, by the work of Gromov and Lawson on enlargeable manifolds \cite[Theorem~A and Corollary~A]{GL83}, the manifold $M$ does not admit a metric of positive scalar curvature.
+This trivially implies that $M$ does not admit a $G$-invariant metric of positive scalar curvature.

-To conclude the proof, we prove that item (4) implies item (1).
+To conclude the proof, we prove that item \eqref{IT:P2.2_NOT_COVERED_BY_TORUS} implies item \eqref{IT:P2.2_G_METRIC_PSC}.
 Assume that $M$ has no $G$-invariant metric of positive scalar curvature.
 Lemma~\ref{prop_deform} implies that $M$ is Ricci-flat and hence flat, as the sectional curvature is non-negative.
 It then follows from the Bieberbach theorems that $M$ is finitely covered by a torus (see e.g.\ \cite[Theorem II.5.3]{Ch86}). \end{proof}

 Parts of Proposition~\ref{P:sec>=0} still hold if we weaken the assumptions on the curvature.